casperiv0/snaily-cadv2/README.md

   - Call emergency services and tow truckers from the citizen dashboard
   - Drivers, pilot, firearms license and CCW
   - Report vehicles as stolen
+  - Transfer a vehicle to a new owner
   - Companies
     - Company Blog posts
     - Create posts